-Diet and Exercise – The Cornerstone of Weight Loss:
+Diet and Exercise – The Cornerstone of Weight Loss

 Even healthy food and treats will lead to weight gain if given in excess.
-Allowing your dog to “free feed” by leaving a full bowl out all day is not a good idea, especially in a multiple dog household.
+Allowing your dog to “free feed” by leaving a full bowl out all day is not a good idea, especially in a multiple-dog household.
 Establish two or three set mealtimes per day.
-Use a measured scoop to give only the recommended amount of food.
+Use a measuring scoop to give only the recommended amount of food.
 Feeding instructions on bags are general and may not be appropriate for your dog, so ask your vet to help you determine the right amount.

-Obviously,your dog is going to need more exercise to lose weight.
+Obviously, your dog is going to need more exercise to lose weight.
 If you do not already walk your dog daily for a specific period of time, start now.
 Schedule times to play fetch or tug-of-war.
 If you have an exercise schedule, increase the frequency and difficulty if possible – this will be good for you, too.
 The most important thing is to make a commitment to a plan and stick with it.
 Your dog is at your mercy.

 Many dogs will be happy to be getting more exercise and attention, and they will joyfully await their scheduled exercise sessions.
-However dogs that are very overweight and out-of-shape may pose a challenge.
-Some dogs will simply stop in the middle of a walk, refusing to continue.
+However, dogs that are very overweight and out-of-shape may pose a challenge.
+Some dogs will stop in the middle of a walk, refusing to continue.
 This is probably because they are winded and/or in pain.
 To be safe, stay close to home and keep a slower pace.
 These dogs benefit from several short walks a day rather than one or two long ones.

-Some dogs cannot exercise as needed due to an illness or injury brought on or worsened by the obesity.
+Some dogs cannot exercise as needed due to an illness or injury brought on or worsened by obesity.
 Consult your vet for recommendations.
 You may find that physical therapy with a canine rehabilitation practitioner helps.